Home | Agenda | Faculty | Location | Sponsor/Exhibit | Scholarships | Register

 It is for all these reasons that, eleven years ago, NACDL’s Defending the White Collar Case: In And Out of Court Seminar was created.
 Each year the white collar defense bar gathers to learn from each other, to improve their skills, and to ensure they are well-positioned to provide their clients the best defense possible.
 The power of prosecutors is great, but this defense revival meeting is even greater.

-Board Meeting at the Fordham Law School in New York City on October 22-24, 2015.
+This year’s program will be held in conjunction with the NACDL Fall Board Meeting at the Fordham Law School in New York City on October 22-24, 2015.

 CLE Credits NACDL is an accredited provider of CLE in all states requiring mandatory CLE Training.
 NACDL will apply for at least 13.5 credit hours including 2.5 ethics in every state requiring pre-approval.
 Approved hours for each state will be identified at the seminar.
 Some states, IL, GA, NC, NE, PA, TX and UT require additional fees by the attendee in order to receive credit.

 Thing to See and Do

 From ballet and biking to fashion shows and film festivals, New York City is the place to see and do everything.
 Fordham Law School neighborhood is one of Manhattan's Upper West Side neighborhoods that is particularly rich in history, culture, and urban life.
 Find out more the sites and events below and choose what best suits your interest.

 See New York City attractions at a great price: Save on admissions to some of New York City's most iconic attractions with New York CityPASS, New York Explorer Pass or Downtown Culture Pass.
 Each offers a different experience, but all give you substantial savings.